Wednesday, April 28, 2010

 Their views couldn't be any more out of touch with average, working

-read “Obama, Osama: Both bombed the American people
+read “Obama, Osama: Both bombed the American people,” while

 right-wing, anti-worker pundit Michelle Malkin told those gathered “I've never